 - The use of virtual memory is optional in NK.
-Using physical memory directly (or as close as possible) is the common case. - There is no kernel/user distinction in NK by default. - There is no process abstraction in NK by default. - There is an address space abstraction designed to allow the use of models of virtual memory that do not involve paging as well as those that do.
+Using physical memory directly (or as close as possible) is the common case. - There is no kernel/user distinction in NK by default. - There is no process abstraction in NK by default (Though we have added one specially for this lab). - There is an address space abstraction designed to allow the use of models of virtual memory that do not involve paging as well as those that do.
 The address space abstraction is optional.